KarrLab/intro_to_wc_modeling/docs/wc_modeling/wc_lang_tutorial.rst

             In addition to being accessed via direct references, model components can be found by a search API.

         #.
+Reusing components in multiple create() operations, like reusing Species() in many reactions

+#.
 Validating a programmatically generated Model

     The ``wc_lang.core.Model.validate`` method determines whether a model is valid.
 If